 CDT courses in S4, S5 and S6

 In the Senior phase, pupils work on courses that lead towards National Qualifications at the end of S4, S5 and S6.
-New National Qualifications that will be offered by the CDT department are:
+National Qualifications that will be offered by the CDT department are:

 - Design and Manufacture: provides a broad practical introduction to design, materials and manufacturing processes.
 It provides the ability to read drawings and diagrams, the ability to discuss and communicate design ideas and practical details, the ability to create practical solutions to design problems, and the ability to manufacture design ideas.
 There is a strong focus on properties and uses of materials in the manufacturing of models and prototypes of products.
 The course combines creativity and designing with a focus on a product's function, performance and appearance.
 3D modelling takes place both in the workshop and using CAD software.
 All of this takes place with a focus on technologies, and how they can affect our environment and society.